/ astro-integrations / How to Use Vercel with Astro: Complete Guide

 Wrapping Up

 Vercel and Astro are a natural fit.
-The official adapter handles the deployment plumbing, hybrid rendering gives you the flexibility to mix static and dynamic, and Vercel's infrastructure handles the rest.
+The official adapter handles the deployment plumbing, static-by-default rendering with per-page prerender = false gives you the flexibility to mix static and on-demand, and Vercel's infrastructure handles the rest.
 Push your code and it just works.